Look what the homosexuals have done to me!

 Do I think Casper Ruud actually screamed “JAAAAA!” at Holger Rune in the locker room after their Roland-Garros semifinal clash?
 No. But did I yell it in my living room after Iga Świątek won her second major title today?
 Yes.

 And then I retrieved from the freezer the same pint of ice cream I’d tossed in the grocery cart during a Ben & Jerry’s sale four weeks earlier.
 “This is for when Świątek wins the French,” I told my disinterested wife that day.
-For Wimbledon maybe I’ll mix things up and get some cookie dough ice cream instead.
+For Wimbledon maybe I’ll mix things up and get cookie dough ice cream instead.

 Tomorrow I hope to celebrate a Coco Gauff win in doubles, and for Rafael Nadal to further extend his lead in Grand Slam singles titles over Novak Djokovic.
 As a Federer purist whose second-favorite player for many years was Djoker, that’s a strange situation to find oneself in.
 But Djokovic’s attitude of late has made him difficult to support, and I think there’s a decent chance Nadal retires before the end of the weekend, so let’s make hay while the sun shines.